 Recognizing the threat to the entire state, Lewis explained that he called a meeting to determine what they can do to respond to this joint challenge.
 Working with the state of Arizona, Salt River Project, surrounding states and others rapidly crafted a plan to help further involuntary cuts to the water supply in the state.
-Funds were provided by the state legislature to shore up Lake Mead immediately, with help of tribes including Gila River, which contributed portunities, job creation, access to clean water and so much more.
+Funds were provided by the state legislature to shore up Lake Mead immediately, with help of tribes including Gila River, which contributed 130,000 acre-feet of their entitlement to help increase the lake's elevation by almost 3 feet.